-SECTION 3.15.
-Sections 3.1 through 3.14 of this act become effective January 1, 2005, but are effective only if the constitutional amendment proposed by Section 1 of this act is approved by the qualified voters in accordance with Section 2 of this act.

-SECTION 4.
-This act is effective when it becomes law.
+- SECTION 3.15.
+Sections 3.1 through 3.14 of this act are effective only if the constitutional amendment proposed by Section 1 of this act is approved by the qualified voters in accordance with Section 2 of this act. - SECTION 4.
+Except as otherwise provided for, this act is effective when it becomes law.